The Eristics Test

 Love Fear Guilt Disgust Anger Pride

-Attachment Remorse Mania
+Attachment Remorse Pride

 The attachment/remorse/mania pattern is important for the Wizard.